bytebase/bytebase.com/content/docs/get-started/self-host.md

 #### Manifest not found

+There may be a few reasons the manifest file is not found:

-The docker image only supports linux/amd64 and linux/arm64 arch.
+- The docker image only supports linux/amd64 and linux/arm64 arch.
 If it doesn't match your OS arch, you may supply `--platform linux/amd64` as a best effort.
+- Your Docker version is too old and doesn't support manifest list.
+Please [install the latest Docker version](https://docs.docker.com/engine/install/).

 #### Unable to start using Colima